zbo14/constellate/README.md

 This should bundle dependencies with Browserify.

-`npm start` should start the http-server and open a browser window.
+`npm start` should start the express app.

-Click on `main.html` and open developer tools to see console logs.
+Then go to `localhost:8888/main.html` in your browser and open developer tools to see console logs.

 On window load, we ask [MetaMask](https://metamask.io/) for the current web3 provider.

 If you haven't installed/aren't running MetaMask on a network, `web3-eth` functionality won't be available.

-TODO: walkthrough
+Also, you'll need to install [chromaprint](https://acoustid.org/chromaprint) if you want to generate audio fingerprints.

+If you're on mac, you can `brew install chromaprint`.

 #### Tests